You don't always pick your passions. Sometimes they pick you.

 Get my free weekly newsletter, The Friday Mix

 After training in internal medicine at Cornell and nephrology at Yale, I practiced medicine full time in Rochester, New York, for 11 years.
-Then I discovered Wi-Fi—now I work part time and call myself a writer.
+Then I discovered Wi-Fi—now I work part time and call myself an influencer.

 Transparency